vmware-tanzu/velero/design/backup-performance-improvements.md

 ## High-Level Design

+### ItemBlock concept

+The updated design is based on a new struct/type called `ItemBlock`.
+Essentially, an `ItemBlock` is a group of items that must be backed up together in order to guarantee backup integrity.
+When we eventually split item backup across multiple worker threads, `ItemBlocks` will be kept together as the basic unit of backup.
+To facilitate this, a new plugin type, `ItemBlockAction` will allow relationships between items to be identified by velero -- any resources that must be backed up with other resources will need IBA plugins defined for them.
+Examples of `ItemBlocks` include:
+1. A pod, its mounted PVCs, and the bound PVs for those PVCs.
+2. A VolumeGroup (related PVCs and PVs) along with any pods mounting these volumes.
+3. For a ReadWriteMany PVC, the PVC, its bound PV, and all pods mounting this PVC.

 ### Phase 1: ItemBlock processing
-- A new BIA method, `GetAdditionalItems`, will be needed for pre-processing ItemBlocks (this will require a new BIAv3 API).
+- A new plugin type, `ItemBlockAction`, will be created
+- `ItemBlockAction` will contain the API method `GetRelatedItems`, which will be needed for determining which items to group together into `ItemBlocks`.
-- When processing the list of items returned from the item collector, instead of simply calling `BackupItem` on each in turn, we will use the `GetAdditionalItems` BIAv3 API call to determine other items to include with the current item in an ItemBlock.
+- When processing the list of items returned from the item collector, instead of simply calling `BackupItem` on each in turn, we will use the `GetRelatedItems` API call to determine other items to include with the current item in an ItemBlock.
 Repeat recursively on each item returned.
 - Don't include an item in more than one ItemBlock -- if the next item from the item collector is already in a block, skip it.
 - Once ItemBlock is determined, call new func `BackupItemBlock` instead of `BackupItem`.
 - New func `BackupItemBlock` will call pre hooks for any pods in the block, then back up the items in the block (`BackupItem` will no longer run hooks directly), then call post hooks for any pods in the block.
+- The finalize phase will not be affected by the ItemBlock design, since this is just updating resources after async operations are completed on the items and there is no need to run these updates in parallel.

 ### Phase 2: Process ItemBlocks for a single backup in multiple threads
 - Concurrent `BackupItemBlock` operations will be executed by worker threads invoked by the backup controller, which will communicate with the backup controller operation via a shared channel.